0lav/nimble-miner-docker/README.md

 # Nimble Miner

-This project is to run Nimble Miner in docker-compose. https://github.com/nimble-technology/nimble-miner-public
+This project is to run Nimble Miner in Docker. https://github.com/nimble-technology/nimble-miner-public

 ## Run using Docker